abstractball/redux-path-store/README.md

 // Normal redux store, packaged with auto generated actions/reducers based upon initialState. export const rootStore = store

-// A property pathing map of your Store to be consumed by your "useReduxState" hook. export const Root = pathMap
+// A pathProp pathing map of your Store to be consumed by your "useReduxState" hook. export const Root = pathMap

 console.log(Root.farms) // "farms"